vanheeringen-lab/gimmemotifs/docs/installation.rst

 .. _`Install GimmeMotifs`:

 Conda - the easy way
 --------------------

 The preferred way to install GimmeMotifs is by using conda_.
-Activate the required channels and install mamba_ (you only have to do this once).

-In this example, conda and mamba versions are pinned due to a bug with mamba.
-For more information, see issue 271_.

 .. _conda: https://docs.continuum.io/anaconda
 .. _mamba: https://github.com/mamba-org/mamba